Download a copy of the BYLAWS here

 Section 1.
-No person shall be eligible for membership in this Club unless such person shall:
+No person shall be eligible for membership in this Club unless such person:

-a) Have reached the age provided in Section 4 hereof for the class of membership applied for, and
+a) Has reached the age provided in Section 4 hereof for the class of membership applied for, and

 c) If Active or Non-Resident Membership is sought, own at least one whole share of stock of this corporation.